AbdullahHabib-github/Ubot/README.md

 Can be adapted to work with different datasets.
 Provides answers to user queries based on the provided data.
 Known Issues and Limitations
-Currently, Ubot uses the Flan model by Google.
+Personally, I used free trials for Ubot.
 While functional, it could be improved by using paid APIs like OpenAI.

 ## Contributing
 Feel free to contribute to the project or use it for your own purposes.